Sipaa-Projects/SipaaApps/SLangDocs.md

 ---

 ## External Libraries
-SLang supports library loading since runtime version 0.6.0.
+SLang supports loading CIL libraries since runtime version 0.6.0.

 ### To make a library for S#, make a new C# class library with .NET 6 as framework, then add a class called "SLMetadata", and a dependency for "SLang.Runtime.dll" and put this code inside :